Smalling completes €15m move to Roma from Manchester United | Goal.com

 Smalling completes €15m move to Roma from Manchester United

-Chris Smalling has completed his move to Roma after the Italian side came to terms on a deal with Manchester United late on Monday, the Premier League side announced.
+Chris Smalling has completed his move to Roma after the Italian side came to terms on a deal with Manchester United late on Monday, the Premier League club announced.

 The two sides had been in negotiations for the defender through the summer, with United insisting that Roma had not met their valuation of the defender.